 Oh yeah!
 My golden red comb stood firm on my head catching the light of the dusk.
 I lavished her with extravagant compliments.
 She looked good: colorful, neat beak, pristine feathers, even her claws looked pedicured.

-My woes started on an unusual morning, many days later.
+My woes started on an unusual morning many days later.
 I had taken a sand-bath and set out to meet Helen at our usual meeting spot.
 We had been seeing each other since the day I met her outside the restaurant.
-I waited at our usual spot but she wasn’t showing up.
+I waited at our rendezvous point but she wasn’t showing up.
 As I strolled around hoping that she made it soon, my eyes caught suspicious movement around a car that was parked yards away.
 Curious, I moved towards the car, as tentatively as my two legs could carry me.

 There, beneath the car, was my Helen.
 She lay with this arrrghh – that cocky bastard.
 The sight of Helen mating with another cock made me lose it.
 I went under the car and continuously pecked at him with my sharp beak.
 When I finally dragged him out to the open, he was dead.
 Blinded by rage, I had killed a fellow cock.
 That was a foul thing to do even for a fowl.

 I ran out of panic.
 I got caught a couple of days later by the humans.
 I don’t know how the humans got involved.
 Maybe the fowlla I killed was well-connected – an associate of theirs perhaps.

 Now the humans are about to carry-out my sentence, I didn’t even face trial.
 I see knives.
 I see hot water boiling on fire.
 I see pepper, onion and other spices.
 They keep referring to me as bronya akukor, whatever vile name that is.
 I see the smaller humans, the human-chicks, skipping with excitement.
 I find it quite surprising that they are gleeful at the prospect of my torture and death.
 I shouldn’t have caught feelings but I have no regrets.